Conference Agenda

 Bio: Jeremy is the Assistant Vice President for Enterprise Change & Transformation at Penn State University and a senior consultant for the Eastern Research Group.
 He has 20 years experience leading organizations through change efforts and initiatives.
 In the last two years he has been supporting efforts in the safety & health fields to better understand how to impact organizational culture to adopt safety as a core value and embed it in the culture.

-• Session 4 by Chris Wood
+• Session 4 by Chris Wood with United Airlines, Inc.

 • Session 4 Chris Main with VOSH